edsu/wikitrends/README.md

 Install
 -------

-If you are on Ubuntu or a similar Unix you will probably have them, but double check you have the following command line utilities available to you: curl, gunzip, head, perl, python, sort.
+If you are on Ubuntu or a similar Unix you will already have these, but double check you have the following command line utilities available to you for the fetch.sh script to run: curl, gunzip, head, perl, python, sort.

-Put fetch.sh in your crontab:
+Next put fetch.sh in your crontab:

     30 * * * * cd /home/ed/Projects/wikitrends/; ./fetch.sh

-Make your wikitrends directory web accessible.
-For example w/ Apache:
+Then make your wikitrends directory web accessible.
+For example w/ Apache first symlink your document directory to your git project directory:

+    ln -s /home/ed/Projects/wikitrends /var/www/inkdroid.org/wikitrends

+And then modify your Apache configuration allowing it to access the directory:

     <Directory /var/www/inkdroid.org/wikitrends>
         Order allow,deny